mtrupiano/portfolio-react/README.md

+# My Portfolio

+This is a simple Create React App application that I made near the end of my bootcamp.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).